macd/BaryRational.jl/README.md

 julia> df3(1.23)
 6.508221345454844
 ```

+NB: ForwardDiff does not play well with BaryRational because when we interpolate at
+a support point, we just return the initial function value there.
+ForwardDiff recognizes
+this as a constant and returns derivative of a constant, which is zero.
+There is
+special handling in the algorithm of [3] for calculating the derivatives at support points
+and that is implemented here.

 The AAA algorithm is adaptive in the subset of support points that it
 chooses to use.